github/rust-gems/crates/bpe/README.md

 In a naive implementation this can be done by simply decoding those two tokens, reencoding them, and testing whether the same two tokens are produced.
 The fastest approach is to precompute all those pairs and then look up whether the candidate is in the valid set.
 Computing this lookup table is computationally quite intensive, since dictionaries contain >100k tokens.
-In case of the cl100k dictionary, already 10 billion possible pairs have to be tested to find the roughly 500 million invalid pairings.
+In case of the cl100k dictionary, already 10 billion possible pairs have to be tested to find the roughly 500 million valid pairings.
 Also storing those compactly in e.g. a bitfield requires about 1.2GB of RAM.

 A more memory efficient approach is to speed up the "reencoding" operation.